kkvero/elements_of_leetcode/docs/source/bits_kb.rst

 Even and odd numbers
 ^^^^^^^^^^^^^^^^^^^^
-Least-significant bit, determines if the number is even or odd.
+Least-significant bit (see :ref:`lsb-label`) determines if the number is even or odd.
 That's why we can always use n&1 to check if a number is even or odd.
 (n&1 performs AND comparison of 1 AND the LSB of a number.)
 &1 is more efficient than n%2 == 0 check.